 contains the following identifying keys:

-- Briefcase-Version - The version of Briefcase used to package the app.
-The existence of this key in app metadata can be used to identify if your application code is running in a Briecase container; it will only exist if the app has been packaged by Briefcase.
+Briefcase-Version - The version of Briefcase used to package the app.
+The existence of this key in app metadata can be used to identify if your application code is running in a Briefcase container; it will only exist if the app has been packaged by Briefcase.

 It will also have the following keys, derived from your application’s

 The metadata may also contain the following keys, if they have been defined